The Data Protection Act came into force in 2018 and intends to:

 For contracts awarded after 25 May 2018, you should ensure:

-Please refer to the Scottish Government GDPR Policy Note for further information or to the contract owner for specific guidance during the tender process of the performance of the contract.
+Please refer to the Scottish Government GDPR Policy Note for further information or to the buyer undertaking the tender process.